|

 Solution: Represent the sides of the pentagon as 2x, 3x, 5x, x, and 4x, an equivalent form.

-Since 2 + 3 + 5 + 1 + 4 does not equal 90, we know that the side lengths will be an equivalent form of this continued ratio.
+Since 2 + 3 + 5 + 1 + 4 does not equal 90, we know that the side lengths must be considered as an equivalent form of this continued ratio.

 2x + 3x + 5x + x + 4x = 90